-Description Basic knowledge about the uses and programming of computers, operating systems, data bases, and digital programmes with applications in engineering.
-Knowledge about the structure, organization, functioning, and inter connexions of digital programmes, with their application in engineering problems.
-Knowledge, design, and efficient use of types of data and structures which arise as most appropriate in problem solving.
-Ability to analyse, design, build and maintain applications in a strong, safe, and efficient manner by selecting the most appropriate paradigms and programming languages.
-Analysis, synthesis, and assessment skills.
-Problem solving skills by the application of engineering techniques.
-Team work abilities.
-Ability to work in an international context.
-Interpersonal relationship skills.
-Acknowledgement of human diversity, equal rights, and cultural variety.
-Critical thinking.
-Autonomous learning.
-Ability to use Information and Communication Technologies.
+BA04 Basic knowledge about the uses and programming of computers, operating systems, data bases, and digital programmes with applications in engineering.
+BA05 Knowledge about the structure, organization, functioning, and inter connexions of digital programmes, with their application in engineering problems.
+CO07 Knowledge, design, and efficient use of types of data and structures which arise as most appropriate in problem solving.
+CO08 Ability to analyse, design, build and maintain applications in a strong, safe, and efficient manner by selecting the most appropriate paradigms and programming languages.
+INS01 Analysis, synthesis, and assessment skills.
+INS04 Problem solving skills by the application of engineering techniques.
+PER01 Team work abilities.
+PER02 Ability to work in multidisciplinary teams.
+PER04 Interpersonal relationship skills.
+PER05 Acknowledgement of human diversity, equal rights, and cultural variety.
+SIS01 Critical thinking.
+SIS03 Autonomous learning.
+UCLM02 Ability to use Information and Communication Technologies.